Advocacy

 Limiting Real Estate Overdevelopment

-Our rezoning plan, which you can view below, is co-sponsored by Manhattan Borough President Mark Levine, former Manhattan Borough President and current City Councilwoman Gale Brewer, Community Board 9, and the City Council Land Use Division.
+Our rezoning plan, which you can view below, is co-sponsored by Manhattan Borough President Mark Levine, former Manhattan Borough President and current City Council Member Gale Brewer, Current City Council Member Shaun Abreu, Manhattan Community Board 9, and the City Council Land Use Division.

-Click below to see relevant reports and memos:
+Click below to see relevant video and documents.

 Morningside Heights Planning Study